How to apply the rules for disposable plastic cups and containers

 - A deposit on your plastic cups, containers, or packaging.
 When your customer returns the packaging, they are given back their deposit;

-- A returns system of your own devising.
+- A returns system of your own.

-- €0.25 for cups;
+- €0.25 for cups

-- €0.50 for a meal ( this may consist of several containers);
+- €0.50 for a meal (this may consist of several containers)

-- €0.05 for pre-packed fruits, vegetables, nuts, and portion packs.
+- €0.05 for pre-packaged fruit, vegetables, nuts, and portion packs)

 Exceptions for disposable plastics on location